syncd010/AoC2024/README.md

 ## [Day 22](https://adventofcode.com/2024/day/22)

 After yesterday, this was a breeze.
 The description is confusing, but the intent is straightforward.
-Still tried to optimize the runtime by using bitwise operations instead of arithmetic and tuples, but it's still not enough.
-Need to take a second look.
+Tried to optimize the runtime by using bitwise operations instead of arithmetic and tuples, but it didn't help much.
+What did help was not using Hashmaps to store the sequence differences and instead use a vector: given that there can only be 19**4 different sequences, these can be stored in a vector and accessed directly by index.

 **Input parsing:** Input numbers.